 Professor Jon Cohen was appointed in January 2002 as the first Dean of the Brighton and Sussex Medical School when it was created and launched in 2003 as part of a new generation of medical schools developed in the UK.
 Brighton and Sussex Medical School is an equal partnership between the universities of Brighton Sussex together with NHS organisations throughout the south-east.

-In 2014, Professor Jon Cohen will assume the Presidency of the International Society of Infectious Diseases and he will continue his academic roles with the Lister Institute and Arthritis Research UK and as Chair of the British Medical & Dental Students’ Trust, among other bodies.
+In 2014, Professor Jon Cohen will assume the Presidency of the International Society of Infectious Diseases and he will continue his academic roles with the Lister Institute and Arthritis Research UK and as Chair of the British Medical and Dental Students’ Trust, among other bodies.

 Professor Julian Crampton, Vice-Chancellor of the University of Brighton, said: “I would like to thank Jon personally for his 11 years of service and for his help in establishing BSMS as a leading medical school, both in terms of its student achievement and satisfaction and of the quality of its research.